AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### Step 2: Add Properties to our ViewModel

 We want the user to be able to enter their name.
 This text will later be used to greet the user.
-So let's add the properties `Name` and `Greeting` to our `ViewModel`:
+So let's add the properties `Name` and `Greeting` to our `ViewModel`.
+Add the following code inside the `SimpleViewModel` class.

 ```cs
 private string? _Name; // This is our backing field for Name